jolewis-ddn/jira-status-reporter/README.md

 * `/refresh-cacheJSR`: Update the cache with new source data files
 * `/reread-cacheJSR`: Re-read the cache from disk
 * `/resetJSR`: Re-initialize the cache
+* `/update-cacheJSR`: Add missing files to the cache
 * `/wipe-cacheJSR`: Delete the cache

 ## Usage example

 1. Collect status for a specific month: `./getIssueCountsByMonth.sh <month-number>` (e.g. `6` for June)
 1. Collect stats for a specific status and month: `node getIssueCountsByStatusAndMonth.js -s ICEBOX -m 6`
-1. Pull all Jira issue data for all statuses from yesterday and store as JSON files in `./data/`: `./pullDataForYesterday.sh`
+1. Pull all Jira issue data for all statuses from yesterday and store as JSON files in `./$dataPath/`: `./pullDataForYesterday.sh`
     * ** Warning ** This can result in significant data storage, depending on your Jira project size
 1. Run the status server
   * Production: `npm run server`